markdown-confluence/markdown-confluence/docs/src/features/folder-note.md

 - Easily manage the content and hierarchy of your pages in Confluence.
 - Move a folder of files to a new Space in Confluence.
 - Seamlessly upload files as child pages underneath the corresponding folder representation in Confluence.

+# Obsidian Use
+You can use this feature in Obsidian using the [Obsidian folder notes](https://github.com/LostPaul/obsidian-folder-notes/tree/main) plugin.